 Awards of up to 100% tuition

-At WMU-Cooley you can earn a 10-100% tuition scholarship that is applied to all 90 credits required for graduation as long as you are in good academic standing (not on probation) and maintain a 2.5 or higher law school GPA after earning 45 credits.
+At WMU-Cooley you can earn a 10-100% tuition scholarship that is applied to all 90 credits required for graduation as long as you are in good standing (not on probation).

-Scholarships are based upon merit and are determined by analyzing your LSAT score and undergraduate grade point average using a formula that determines academic success based upon the academic outcomes of previously admitted students.
+Our scholarships are based on merit and are determined by analyzing your LSAT score and undergraduate grade-point average.
+We use a formula that predicts academic success from the academic performance of previously admitted students.